StanfordASL/AA274_HW3/README.md

 #### Submission
 For the code portion, you will just submit `ekf.py` to gradescope.
 Make sure that you submit the most up-to-date one.
+Don't forget to also submit your written portion as well.

 <!-- ### Submission Instructions